alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

 })
 ```

 The problem with that is that is very limited, you cannot override props for example, and we need that for the `Message` component since it has a required property.
-This should affect on the cases that you really need to test slots with the expected components.
+This should affect the cases that you really need to test slots with the expected components.
 For example, if you wanna make sure that `MessageList` expects only `Message` components as slots.
 That's [on track and at some point it will land in vue-test-utils](https://github.com/vuejs/vue-test-utils/issues/41#issue-255235880).

 As a workaround, we can accomplish that by using a [render function](https://vuejs.org/v2/guide/render-function.html).
 So we can rewrite the test to be more specific: